vrischmann/zig-sqlite/README.md

 # Zig release support

+`zig-sqlite` follows Zig's release structure:
-`zig-sqlite` only tracks Zig master (as can be found [here](https://ziglang.org/download/)).
+- `master` tracks Zig master
+- `zig-0.14.0` tracks Zig 0.14.0

 The plan is to support releases once Zig 1.0 is released but this can still change.

 So your mileage may vary if you try to use `zig-sqlite`.